Vector35/binaryninja-api/README.md

 ## Contributing

 Public contributions are welcome to this repository.
-All the API and documentation in this repository is licensed under an MIT license, however, the API interfaces with a closed-source commercial application, [Binary Ninja](https://binary.ninja).
+Most of the API and documentation in this repository is licensed under an MIT license, however, the API interfaces with a closed-source commercial application, [Binary Ninja](https://binary.ninja).
+Additionally, the [Rust API](https://github.com/Vector35/binaryninja-api/tree/dev/rust) is [licensed](https://github.com/Vector35/binaryninja-api/tree/dev/rust/LICENSE) under a Apache 2.0 license.

 If you're interested in contributing when you submit your first PR, you'll receive a notice from [CLA Assistant](https://cla-assistant.io/) that allows you to sign our [Contribution License Agreement](https://binary.ninja/cla.pdf) online.